Sanika07/techment_training_2021/README.md

 # techment_training_2021
-This is folder containing all the logic building questions solved using java in the techment training session 2021.
+This is folder containing all the questions solved in the techment training session 2021.